RBEnhanced/RB3Enhanced/README.md

 * Raised song limit, allowing you to have up to 8000 songs in your library.
 * Play custom songs on the latest update of Rock Band 3.
-* Unlock additional features such as keys on guitar and in-game cosmetic items.
+* Access unlockables such as keys on guitar and in-game cosmetic items, without having to grind.
 * Additional modifiers, like black backgrounds and gem colour shuffle.
 * Game origin icons in the setlist to see what game your songs came from.
-* Play the game on troublesome consoles such as Corona or decomissioned devkits.
+* Fixes the infamous infinite loading bug on modified Corona consoles and development kits.
 * Easy mod support by placing raw files in the game directory without repacking the archives.
-* Online multiplayer without Xbox Live or Nintendo WFC.
+* Online multiplayer without using Xbox Live or Nintendo WFC.

 ## License